jfgozzi/k6-performance-testing/README.md

-# 🚀 Restful-Booker Performance Testing Suite
+# Restful-Booker Performance Testing Suite

 This repository contains an automated performance testing framework built with **k6**.
 The project evaluates the robustness, scalability, and response times of the public API [Restful-Booker](https://restful-booker.herokuapp.com/).

-## 🎯 Project Architecture

-Unlike traditional single-flow scripts, this project is designed following the **DRY (Don't Repeat Yourself)** principle.
-It uses a single execution file and determines the load profile dynamically using **Environment Variables**.

 ### Key Features:
 * **Dynamic Multi-Scenario:** Supports Smoke, Load, Stress, Spike, Soak, and Breakpoint tests by injecting parameters from the terminal.